 Over $230 ultimately went to the benefit fund from the first KCOT fireworks show.

-The venue for the fireworks show moved several times from Goodwin Stadium (now a parking structure at Lemon St. and College Ave.) to Sun Devil Stadium to Packard Stadium to Tempe Diablo Stadium, and finally to Tempe Beach Park at Tempe Town Lake.
-Second only to the Grand Canyon, Tempe Town Lake is the most visited recreation area in Arizona!
+The venue for the fireworks show moved several times from Goodwin Stadium (now a parking structure at Lemon St. and College Ave.) to Sun Devil Stadium to Packard Stadium to Tempe Diablo Stadium to Tempe Beach Park at Tempe Town Lake, and back to Tempe Diablo Stadium.

-Want to find out more about tickets, attractions, parking & transit, restrictions, or sponsorship opportunities?
-For all this information and more, please click the button below to visit our July 4th Tempe Town Lake Festival website:
+Want to find out more about tickets, attractions, parking, or restrictions?
+For all this information and more, please click the button below to visit our Tempe 4th of July Celebration website:

 My have times changed!
-KCOT's annual July 4th Tempe Town Lake Festival draws nearly 30,000 people in Tempe Beach Park; is 6 hours of entertainment; the largest fireworks display in the State of Arizona; a military flyover; live music; food vendors; beer gardens; etc... etc. To see a full list of activities and other information, please visit Tempe4th.com.
+KCOT's annual Tempe 4th of July Celebration will draw nearly 10,000 people in Diablo Stadium; is 5 hours of entertainment; a large fireworks display; live music; sweet treat vendors; free family fun zone; etc... etc. To see a full list of activities and other information, please visit Tempe4th.com.
 Since the first fireworks show, KCOT has raised and distributed millions of dollars with the help of generous corporate sponsors, and everyone whom attends.
 Although times have changed, KCOT's intention remains the same - to use all net proceeds gained from the Independence Day event to support local children and youth organizations, in keeping with the Club's purpose of "improving the world one child and one community at a time."